You are using an outdated browser. Most of this website should still work, but after upgrading your browser it will look and perform better.

 I hope that you are excited by the prospect of the challenges and rewards such a period of advanced study will bring.
 There is no specific pre-course project set but I would encourage all new students to be drawing, taking photographs and producing imagery on a daily basis over the vacation.
 We value creative risk-taking, open-mindedness and curiosity.
 Come ready to immerse yourself from the outset by engaging in the full breadth of learning activities and embracing the rich community of practice our course supports.

-- Lisa Richardson, Award Leader
+- Lisa Richardson, Course Leader

 Before you join us